Photo

 bar

-The Gaia data, combined with ground- and space-based photometric surceys, also allowed us to study the three-dimensional distribution of stars beyond the parallax horizon, clearly revealing structures like the Galactic bar in stellar density maps ( ESA Press Release").
+The Gaia data, combined with ground- and space-based photometric surceys, also allowed us to study the three-dimensional distribution of stars beyond the parallax horizon, clearly revealing structures like the Galactic bar in stellar density maps ( ESA Press Release).

-Queiroz, A. B. A.; Anders, F.; Chiappini, C.; et al. (2023), StarHorse results for spectroscopic surveys + Gaia DR3: Ages for MSTO and subgiants and chemical substructures in the solar vicinity, A&A, accepted
+Queiroz, A. B. A.; Anders, F.; Chiappini, C.; et al. (2023), StarHorse results for spectroscopic surveys + Gaia DR3: Ages for MSTO and subgiants and chemical substructures in the solar vicinity, A&A, 673, A155

 Anders, F.; Khalatyan, A.; Queiroz, A. B. A.; et al. (2021), Photo-astrometric distances, extinctions, and astrophysical parameters for Gaia EDR3 stars brighter than G = 18.5, A&A, 658, A91